AliBasicCoder/vnstat-ui/docs/how_to_create_a_theme.md

 <HTML_FILE>: the html file for your theme (required)

-NOTE: html will be instated to the body
+NOTE: html will be inserted to the body

 <JS_FILES_NEEDED>: with any js files you need (required)